This page is in construction! It is marked for review/completion for version 53.

 The (5.)
 Physics Internal Phase then happens, which has a similar callback structure to script phases, but will use a specific callback to the Physics module instead of script execution.
 This is where movement is managed, as well as hit/hurtbox interactions are detected.
 Please see the relevant pages (TODO) for more details.

 Finally, the (6.)
-Resolution Script Phase manages the results of the physics.
+Reaction Script Phase manages the results of the physics.
 This is where entities may react to the hits taken or given, and manage state transitions, which will be applied at the end of the frame through module callbacks.

 At this point, the new memory stack is complete and returned, ready to be saved if needed, and reused as the basis of the next tick.